Shuunen/ging/README.md

 - [ ] add arrows to navigate horizontally step by step
 - [ ] WHERE IS THE KONAMI CODE ?!?
 - [ ] suggests notifications to help user keep in mind an incoming
-- [ ] show color preview in color picker
+- [ ] add color edit to existing projects
 - [ ] add step error only appears in console
 - [ ] step selection not clear
 - [ ] step add input has no char limit